Question for Short Debate

 Another memory of that visit was the plaque in memory of Jo Cox MP which had been erected in the Parliament chamber.
 It was shown to us by the niece of the late Satta Amara, founder of the 50/50 Group of Sierra Leone, which promoted women’s empowerment in the country.
 I knew Satta, and we had done exchange visits between her country and my constituency in the years before the Ebola outbreak.

-I have indulged in that preamble because the empowerment of women by giving them power over their own bodies and over the number of children they have is very important to a county’s development and economic success.
+I have indulged in that preamble because the empowerment of women by giving them power over their own bodies and over the number of children they have is very important to a country’s development and economic success.
 That means improving maternal health before all else.
 I do not have time to list Sierra Leone’s statistics and shall not do so.
 Your Lordships all know how dire they are.

 After the end of the civil war in Sierra Leone, DfID was a major donor, particularly to healthcare, and efforts were made to roll out treatments for individual diseases such as HIV/AIDS.
 Yet during our visit, post Ebola, there was still very little evidence of a health network countrywide.
 Such a network does not particularly need doctors and nurses but it needs workers to impart public health messages and distribute supplies such as contraceptives, which only 16% of women in Sierra Leone can access.